ajvpot/dystopia-dedicated-server/README.md

 ## Known Issues

 - Enabling stats on the command line options will cause a `segfault` and the server will not boot.
-	- Workaround (untested): you may attempt to use the `server.cfg` to re-enable them, or manually re-enable them once the server has fully initialized.
+	- Workaround: use `server.cfg` to re-enable them, or manually re-enable them once the server has fully initialized.

 ## Thanks